 You Wake Up Sore

-When you sleep, your head, neck, and spine should be aligned.
-But a worn-out mattress lacks sufficient contouring, causing spinal misalignment.
+When you sleep, your head, neck, and spine should be aligned by a supportive mattress.
+But a worn-out mattress lacks sufficient contouring and makes it difficult to find a comfortable sleeping position, causing spinal misalignment.
 Spinal misalignment triggers back pain, neck aches, or muscle stiffness.
 If you are waking up sore regularly, then it’s probably time to replace your mattress.

 Your Allergies Flare Up